codewitch-honey-crisis/clasp/clasptree/README.md

 clasptree <input> [ <output> ] [ /block <block> ] [ /expr <expr> ] [ /state <state> ] [ /prefix <prefix> ]
     [ /prologue <prologue> ] [ /epilogue <epilogue> ] [ /handlers <handlers> ] [ /index <index> ] [ /nostatus ]
+    [ /handlerfsm ]

 <input>         The root directory of the site.
 Defaults to the current directory
 <output>        The output file to generate.
 Defaults to <stdout>
 <block>         The function call to send a literal block to the client.
 Defaults to response_block
 <expr>          The function call to send an expression to the client.
 Defaults to response_expr
 <state>         The variable name that holds the user state to pass to the response functions.
 Defaults to response_state
 <prefix>        The method prefix to use, if specified.
 <prologue>      The file to insert into each method before any code
 <epilogue>      The file to insert into each method after any code
-<handlers>     Indicated wither to generate no handler entries (none), default entries (@default) or extended (extended) handlers.
+<handlers>      Indicated wither to generate no handler entries (none), default entries (@default) or extended (extended)
+        handlers.
 None doesn't emit any.
-Default emits them in accordance with their paths, plus resoving indexes based on
+Default emits them in accordance with their paths, plus resoving indexes based on <index>.
-        <index>.
 Extended does this and also adds path/ trailing handlers
 <index>         Generate / default handlers for files matching this wildcard.
 Defaults to "index.*"
-/nostatus      Suppress the status headers
+/nostatus       Suppress the status headers /handlerfsm     Generate a finite state machine that can be used for matching headers

 clasptree /?